Désirée Bernard: Awards and honours

-Bernard has received two of Guyana's three highest national awards, the Cacique Crown of Honour and the Order of Roraima.
+Bernard has received two of Guyana's three highest national awards, the Cacique's Crown of Honour and the Order of Roraima.
 In 2005, she received the CARICOM Triennial Award for Women for her role in advocating for women's development.

 In 1989, Bernard was awarded the University of Guyana Award for Achievement in Law.
 In 2007, she was given an honorary Doctor of Laws by the University of the West Indies.
 In October 2017, she was honoured in New York City by the Guyana-Jamaica Friendship Association.

 Personal life

-Bernard is single and has an adopted daughter, Carol, who is a lawyer in Trinidad and Tobago.
-She is a Christian and was the first woman to be Chancellor of the Anglican Diocese of Guyana.
+Bernard was single and had an adopted daughter, Carol, who is a lawyer in Trinidad and Tobago.
+She was a Christian and was the first woman to be Chancellor of the Anglican Diocese of Guyana.